Slavsko Polje: History

 In the late 17th century, the village became a part of the Military Frontier.
 In the 18th century, it belonged to the Glina regiment.
-The development of the Vrginmost-Karlovac railway line in 1905 was important for the development of the village as it both provided employment (i.e. railway maintenance work) and allowed residents to seek employment and engage in trade further afield.
+The development of the Vrginmost-Karlovac railway line in 1905 was important for the village's development as it provided employment (i.e. railway maintenance work) and allowed residents to seek employment and engage in trade further afield.
 In 1918, the village became a part of the Serbian-Croatian-Slovenian Kingdom and later on, the Kingdom of Yugoslavia.

-The village suffered heavy demographic losses in the World War II with 417 of its residents perishing.
+The village suffered heavy demographic losses in World War II with 417 of its residents perishing.
 Of those, 235 were civilian victims of fascism while 81 died as partisan resistance fighters, and others succumbed to typhoid.
-In Glina massacres alone, 136 men and boys lost their lives in early August 1941.
+In the Glina massacres alone, 136 men and boys lost their lives in early August 1941.
 The first residents losing their lives already in May 1941 perished in the Jadovno concentration camp while some of its captured partisans died as prisoners of war in far away Norway.
-After being heavily hit by brutal Ustaše campaign in summer 1941, the population joined the antifascist resistance movement en masse.
+After being heavily hit by the brutal Ustaše campaign in summer 1941, the population joined the antifascist resistance movement en masse.

+On 27 March 2022 at 16:33 the ŽC 112 Sisak received a call about a wildfire in the area.
+50 ha burned by the time it was put out at 20:30 by DVD Gvozd.